Seafarer Mama/Karen is a Life Coach who uses labyrinths as a tool for personal growth and transformation for both herself and her clients.

 Materials for Building a Labyrinth

 Labyrinths have been built from a wide variety of materials, and still are.
 My friend James draws labyrinths with a rainbow of chalk colors on Boston Common.
 There are people who draw labyrinths in the sand on seashores all over the world.
-I once created a labyrinth on grass with string and stones.
+I once created a labyrinth on the grass with string and stones.
 Other materials that can be used include but are not limited to: shells, herbs, flowers, pinwheels, bricks and mosaics.

 Finding Labyrinths All Over the World